holgerbrandl/kalasim/docs/userguide/docs/state.md

 print("""door is ${if(doorOpen.value) "open" else "closed"}""")
 ```

-The value of a state is automatically monitored in the `State<T>.valueMonitor` level monitor.
+The value of a state is automatically monitored in the `State<T>.timeline` level monitor.

 All components waiting for a state are tracked in a (internal) queue, that can be obtained with `doorOpen.waiters`.

+## State Change Triggers

 If we just want at most one person to enter, we can use `trigger()` (which is a simple convenience wrapper around `wait)` with `doorOpen.trigger(true, max=1)`.
 The following will happen:

 1. Temporarily change the state to the provided value,
 2. Reschedule `max` components (or less if there are fewer/no `waiters`) for immediate process continuation,
-3. and finally restore the previous state value
+3. and finally restore the previous state value.

 ## Type Support